ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

 * **Extensibility:**
-  * Can the database schema flex to accomodate changes?
+  * Can the database schema flex to accommodate changes?
-  * Can end user extens the system - scripts, user defined fields etc?
+  * Can end user extends the system - scripts, user defined fields etc.?
 * **Portability:**
   * For web applications, which browsers are needed to be supported?
   * In which OS the system will work?